Updated April 2026

 - You can close in an LLC, there's no cap on how many properties you own, and closings take 2-3 weeks

-- Best for self-employed investors, business owners, and anyone whose tax returns don't tell the full story
+- Well-suited for self-employed investors, business owners, and anyone whose tax returns don't tell the full story

 What Is a DSCR Loan, and Why Should You Care?